-George Abe is a lecturer at the UCLA Anderson School of Management.
+George Abe is adjunct assistant professor of entrepreneurship at the UCLA Anderson School of Management.

 After Cisco, he was a venture partner with Santa Monica-based Palomar Ventures and served on various corporate and non-profit boards.

 In 2002 he joined UCLA’s technology transfer office, as Business Development Manager.
 In 2003 he joined the faculty at Anderson.